Alipc598/Pathfinding/README.md

 - The A* and Branch and Bound algorithms are well-documented in the field of computer science, and their comparative analysis provides valuable insights into pathfinding in various applications.
 - Thanks to the community contributors and to all the researchers whose work has laid the foundation for these algorithms.

+## Reference
+This project is based on the comprehensive insights and methodologies presented in the paper "A Systematic Literature Review of A Pathfinding."
+This paper forms the foundation upon which the comparative analysis of the A* and Branch and Bound algorithms is built.